Call for Papers

 • Authors are responsible for ensuring that their paper is thoroughly checked and proofread prior to submission.
 Please note that no changes can be made to the paper once it has been submitted for review.
 However, if the paper is accepted, minor revisions may be made before final publication to address any areas for improvement.

 • When submitting the camera-ready version of the paper, please ensure that all author information is included, as required by the paper formatting guidelines.
+Author names, email addresses, and their sequence will be considered final as per the submitted camera-ready version.

 • Submissions must primarily consist of original work.
 No more than 25% of the content should be derived from previously published material by the same authors, and any such reused content must be properly cited.
 Therefore, at least 75% of the manuscript should contain new, unpublished material.